Keystone (architecture): Architecture

-Metaphor

-Keystone is often used metaphorically for an essential part on which the whole depends or as an acme of the whole.

-In Christianity, Psalms 118:22, translated in the Authorized Version as "The stone which the builders refused is become the head stone of the corner", is taken to refer to Jesus.
+Symbolism and metaphor

+Due to its central position in an arch, the keystone has historically been regarded as symbolically more important than other voussoirs.
+It is perceived as the binding stone whose weight holds the two halves of an arch together.
+Beyond its structural utility, the keystone evolved into an important ornamental element, part of a long tradition of using decoration to emphasize portals and wall openings.

+While keystones were not widely utilized as prominent decorative features until the mid-18th century, their inclusion in architectural pattern books influenced by designers such as Inigo Jones (published by figures including William Kent (1744) and Batty Langley (1746)), transformed them into symbols of prominence and social status.
+The elaboration of a keystone over a doorway became a conventional way of signalling that a building represented not merely shelter but the elevated standing of its occupants.

+In postmodern practice, particularly in the work of Michael Graves, the keystone has been abstracted from its position on an arch and employed as a metaphor that, in Brush's characterization, "seems to have become" an expression of order, authority, and government.
+Graves also used the keystone to represent the passageway or portal between built form and landscape, and as a device for figuratively joining separate communities or cultural entities.
+For example, in the Fargo–Moorhead Cultural Center bridge, (missing) keystones reflect the voussoir's original function of uniting the two sides of an arch.

-The Commonwealth of Pennsylvania calls itself the "Keystone State", because during early American history, it held a crucial central position among the Thirteen Colonies geographically, economically, and politically, like the keystone in an arch.
+The word keystone is often used metaphorically for an essential part on which the whole depends.
+The Commonwealth of Pennsylvania calls itself the "Keystone State", because during early American history it held a crucial central position among the Thirteen Colonies geographically, economically, and politically, like the keystone in an arch.
 A keystone is a symbol of Pennsylvania, being used in the logos of many Commonwealth government departments, state route signs, and on license plates, and the Shoulder Sleeve Insignia of the Pennsylvania National Guard's 28th Infantry Division (United States), a Red Keystone, first adopted during World War I in October 1918.

 Referring to the Book of Mormon, Joseph Smith said that it "was the most correct of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book."
 Ezra Taft Benson, the 13th president of the Church of Jesus Christ of Latter-day Saints, said it "is my prayer that the Book of Mormon may become the keystone of our lives."

+In freemasonry, a keystone withe letters HTWSSTKS ("Hiram The Widow's Son Sent To King Solomon") is a mark of the Grand Master and reminds of the story of Hiram Abiff.